medicare part d

 1. Medicare Part D and Original Medicare Part A and B

-If you’re enrolled in Original Medicare Part A and/or Medicare Part B, you are eligible to enroll in a stand-alone Medicare Part D prescription drug plan.
+If you’re enrolled in Original Medicare Part A and/or Medicare Part B, you can enroll in a stand-alone Medicare Part D prescription drug plan.
 Many times, Original Medicare is enhanced with a Medicare Supplement plan.

 2. Medicare Part D Drug Plan and Medicare Advantage Plans

 When enrolled in Medicare Part A and B, you can also enroll in a Medicare Part C plan, known as Medicare Advantage.
-Medicare Part C plans must provide equal coverage to Original Medicare and may offer extra benefits like dental, vision, and hearing.
+Medicare Part C plans must provide equal coverage to Original Medicare and may offer extra dental, vision, and hearing benefits.

 When you enroll in a Medicare Part C plan, you’ll likely bundle it with a Medicare Part D prescription drug plan.
 These plans are called Medicare Advantage Prescription Drug (MAPD) plans.
 When you consider Medicare Part C plan options, review the plan formulary to ensure your medications are covered at a cost you can afford.